eidoriantan/messenger-dictionary/README.md

 If you had found a bug or any unexpected behavior, you can submit an issue through GitHub [issues](https://github.com/eidoriantan/messenger-dictionary/issues) or post at the [Facebook page].
-If you wanted to contribute to this repository, please refer to [CONTRIBUTING.md](https://github.com/eidoriantan/messenger-dictionary/blob/master/CONTRIBUTING.md).
+If you wanted to contribute to this repository and become a contributor, please refer to [CONTRIBUTING.md](https://github.com/eidoriantan/messenger-dictionary/blob/master/CONTRIBUTING.md).

 You can also show your support by becoming a patron!